Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 2 - Installing Solaris 2.6

 The installer show us a preview of what it currently wants to create.
 Here, we want to select Customize, so that we can manually enter the partitions and sizes.

-Credits go to Brezular again, although I tweaked his numbers a little to have less unused disk space.
+Credits go to Brezular again, although I did tweak his numbers a little to have less unused disk space.

-I also named the large partition /usr/local, as that is what most software packages expect to be installed in.
+I also named the largest partition /usr/local, as that is what most software packages expect to be installed in.

 Delete anything that is prefilled here, we don't want any of it.
-Instead we will enter these parameters for every slot:
+Instead we will enter these parameters for each corresponding slot:

 0 / 1780